You’ve just found out that you need braces. What now?

 - corn on the cob

 If you would like to learn more about braces and other orthodontic treatments for children, call or email our practice for a complimentary consultation.
-We have convenient locations in Wexford and Pittsburgh.
+We have convenient locations in Wexford, Pittsburgh, and Bridgeville.
 Our team will work with you to help find appointments that will fit your busy schedule.